-Later when Yeshua walked through the wall and into the room where the disciples were meeting, He reminded them again.
+Later when Jesus walked through the wall and into the room where the disciples were meeting, He reminded them again.

 Now He said to them, “These are My words which I spoke to you while I was still with you, that all things which are written about Me in the Law of Moses and the Prophets and the Psalms must be fulfilled.”
 Then He opened their minds to understand the Scriptures.”
 (Luke 24:44-45)

 With this understanding in mind, let’s consider other verses that use the word “Law.”
-When we read the word “law” and think “God’s instructions” and these verses will carry new revelation:
+What if we considered “law” to mean “God’s instructions”?
+Think about it while reading Psalm 119:

 - The law of Your mouth is better to me than thousands of gold and silver pieces.
 Ps 119:72

 - For Your law is my delight.
 Ps 119:77